 How To Store Breakfast Egg Muffins

 You can store these breakfast muffins in the refrigerator or freezer.
-To store these egg muffins, let them cool completely before placing them into an airtight container and storing them in the refrigerator.
+To store the egg muffins, cool them completely before transferring them to an airtight container and refrigerating them.

 You can arrange the breakfast muffins in a single layer in a large container or divide them into single-serving portions before storing them in the fridge.
 Stored in the fridge, these egg muffins will last for 3 days.

-To freeze these breakfast muffins, allow them to cool completely, then wrap each egg muffin in plastic wrap.
+To freeze these breakfast muffins, let them cool completely, then wrap each in plastic wrap.
 Place the egg muffins into a freezer-safe resealable Ziploc bag and freeze them.
 These egg cups have a shelf life of 3 months when stored in the freezer.

 How To Reheat Breakfast Egg Muffins

-One of the most amazing things about egg muffins is they can easily be reheated.
+Egg muffins have the amazing ability to be easily reheated.
 The reheating time may differ depending on the power of your microwave.

 More Breakfast Recipes